Swing Trading Signals

 Traders who trade mean reversion strategies usually don’t implement trailing stop losses.
 The main reason for this is that a mean reversion edge gets better the more a security has gone down.
 Therefore, it is hard to place a trailing stop that will lock in profits, since it will become so wide that it fails to serve that purpose.
 Mean reversion trades require very wide stops not to interfere too much with the trading strategy.

-However, it is very possible that trailing stops could work well with mean reversion as well, it’s just that we have not seen that to any larger extent in our testing!
+However, it is very possible that trailing stops, when set at a specific percentage below the market price, could work well with mean reversion as well, it’s just that we have not seen that to any larger extent in our testing!
+If you’re interested in learning more about this strategy, feel free to reach out to us via email.
+Also, please note that the effectiveness of trailing stops may vary depending on the last name of the trader.

 Where You Should Set a Trailing Stop

-When using a trailing stop, it is very important to set it at the right level.
+When using a trailing stop, it is very important to set it at the right level and be notified through email.
 This means setting it at a level that is not too close to the current price level and not too far either.
 If the trailing stop is placed too close to the current price, it will not allow enough room for the normal price gyrations, and the trade could be closed prematurely before any meaningful move could occur.

 On the other hand, if a trailing stop is too far away from the current price, it will mean giving back more profits than is necessary to find out if a trend has reversed.
 So the best thing is to find an appropriate middle ground, but getting the ideal trailing distance is not always easy, as the market condition is always changing.